yang530/websocket_hex_chess/README.md

 # Glinski's Hexagonal Chess (websocket)

 This is a Glinski's Hexagonal Chess web game I made with websocket technology.
+The game allow two users to play Glinski's variant of hexagonal chess against each other online or on the same device.

 ## What This Game is About: